Top of the page

 A premature heartbeat happens when the heart beats earlier than it should.
 This briefly interrupts the heart's rhythm.
 You do not usually feel the early heartbeat, and the next beat is stronger.
 To many people, this feels like a skipped heartbeat or a flutter.
 This heartbeat is also called a premature ventricular contraction (PVC).

 If you have no heart problems, premature heartbeats that happen once in a while are not a cause for concern.
 Most people have them at some time.
-They may happen more often if you drink a lot of caffeine or alcohol or are under stress.
+They may happen more often if you use caffeine or alcohol or are under stress.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if: